-TARGET DATE FOR IMPLEMENTATION

-RESPONSIBLE OFFICIAL(S) SCM Manager

-ACTION PLAN AND RESPONSE BY appointed to be on the Panel his matters were not in order.
+TARGET DATE FOR IMPLEMENTATION 30 June 2024 -1 RESPONSIBLE OFFICIAL(S) Chief Financial Officer SCM Manager ACTION PLAN AND RESPONSE BY MANAGEMENT 71(2)(a) of the MFMA.
+Irregular expenditure Management partially agrees with audit of finding.
+At the time the service provider was appointed to be on the Panel his matters were not in order.
 However, before municipality traded with him on transaction amounting to R285,357.55 and R444,000 respectively CSD indicated supplier had sorted his tax complaint status.
 Refer to the support attached.
 Management disagrees with audit finding, The bid documents mentioned that threshold of 70% on technical functionality.
 Capacity Experience References Service Provider scored average of 81% scores evaluated by Bid Evaluation members Management agrees with audit finding.
 The evaluation committee had not recommended the supplier to be further evaluated.
 Management disagrees with audit finding, The bid documents mentioned that threshold of 70% on technical functionality.
-Capacity Experience References Service Provider scored average of 78% scores evaluated by Bid Evaluation members.

-FOCUS AREA / MATTERS RAISED
+Capacity Experience References FOCUS AREA / MATTERS RAISED Irregular expenditure - Panels Comm. of Audit Finding (CoAF 74)

-Comm.
-Of Audit Snibnii